PlasmaPy/PlasmaPy/docs/glossary.rst

       An `object` is *particle-list-like* if it is a |ParticleList|, or can be cast into one.

-      For more complete details, refer to
+      For more complete details, refer to |ParticleListLike|.
-      `~plasmapy.particles.particle_collections.ParticleListLike`.

    real number
       Any numeric type that represents a real number.
 This could include